-Holy Cross is blessed with five distinct preaching voices during Sunday worship.
+Holy Cross is blessed with great preaching voices during Sunday worship.
 We also welcome guest preachers from time to time.
-Three of the four main preachers have served at one time as Vicar of Holy Cross, and all have honed their homiletic skills over a combined total of 150 years of professional ministry.
 While each voice is distinct, a thread of unity runs through them.
 Most sermons focus on Biblical texts while expressing different theological viewpoints and covering themes relevant to contemporary life (that include relationships, parenting, spirituality, joys and losses, and the challenges of faithful living).
 Brief biographies of our preachers follow: